coderofsalvation/kanban.bash/README.md

     enter one of tags: projectA, projectB
     >

-## Small terminal support
+## Customized kanban.

+As mentioned earlier, the status/categorynames can be changed in the config-file.
 No widescreen?
-Get a simplified kanban board like so:
+Show a simplified kanban board by hiding some categories in the `kanban`-bashscript:

-    SMALLSCREEN=1    # uncomment in source
+    #SMALLSCREEN=('HOLD' 'DOING')   # uncomment to only show these fields in kanban asciiboard

 ## Attention UNIX ninjas